edmcman/powerpoint-tips/README.md

 The traditional solution is to draw a box around the emphasized portion of the image, but it's possible to do better.

-The general idea is to use the "Fragment" merge shapes options in order to split the image into emphasized and non-emphasized pieces.
-The non-emphasized pieces can be desatured in color, blurred, or something else.
+The general idea is to use the "Fragment" merge shapes options in order to split the image into emphasized and non-emphasized pieces.  **You must select the picture before the emphasis shapes.** The non-emphasized pieces can be desatured in color, blurred, or something else.

 ### Desaturation example
 <details>